-Finding a healthy eating nutrition and exercise plan that works for you may minimize your risk of developing certain diseases or experiencing pain from chronic conditions like degenerative disc disease (age-related wear of spinal discs).
+Finding a healthy eating nutrition and exercise plan that works for you may minimize your risk of developing certain diseases.

 Exercise is also what helps you burn calories and productively use the energy you get from the foods you eat.